leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 Point 5: Break until Next Project
 ---------------------------------

-Besides the small breaks between working sessions, it’s also important to take longer breaks between projects, so think about it right now: How long will the break be?
-How will you enjoy it?
+Besides the small breaks between working sessions, it’s also important to take longer breaks between projects, so think about it right now: How long is the break going to be?
+How are you going to enjoy it?

 Content
 -------